Do I Qualify for Bankruptcy Chapter 7 in Greensboro, NC?

 • Don’t dig into your retirement accounts.
 Keep these accounts safe, and do not use them to pay down your debts.

-If you abide by all of these rules, it is very likely that you will not lose your Greensboro house, car or other assets to the repayment of your debt.
+If you abide by all of these rules, it is very likely that you will not lose your Greensboro, North Carolina house, car, or other assets to the repayment of your debt.
 Occasionally luxury assets like a second home or a boat may be sold to pay off the creditors.

 Finding an Experienced and Reputable Bankruptcy Attorney in Greensboro, NC